a9udn9u/last-step/README.md

         babelrc: false,
         exclude: 'node_modules/**',
         presets: ['es2015-rollup', 'stage-1']
-      },
-      // whether code should be minified
-      minify: true
       }
+    }
   ],
   // options for CSS files
   css: [
     {
+      // wheter code should be minified
+      minify: true,
       // entries to be processed
       // use less' import (inline) to include external style sheets
       entries: ['style-1.less', 'style-2.css'],
       // file to write to
-      dest: 'main.css',
+      dest: 'main.css'
-      // wheter code should be minified
-      minify: true
     }
   ]
 }
 ```

 The reason a `.js` file is used for configuration, instead of a `.json` file,
-is that when there are repetitive configuration segments, you can use put them
+is that when there are repetitive configuration segments, you can put them
 in variables and reuse them.

 ### Configure via JavaScript